karl-hajjar/llm-ops-stack/README.md

 ```
 (see [here](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF)).

-## Running the Language Model API
+## Running the Language Model API in a Docker container
-If Docker is already installed, simply run
+If Docker is already installed (otherwise, see [here](https://docs.docker.com/engine/install/)), launch it and simply run
 ```bash
 bash build_docker.sh
 ```